The Pop2net basics

 inspector.plot_bipartite_network()

-Because there is still only one edge, in the next step, we assign each agent to one location and make sure that each location has not more than 2 agents:
+Because there is still only one edge, in the next step, we assign each actor to one location and make sure that each location has not more than 2 actors:

 [23]: